makerdao/community/governance/polls/SparkLend Ethereum - Increase Morpho DAI Vault Supply Caps - May 27, 2024.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-- Phoenix Labs will prepare a Spark spell to increase the sUSDe 91.5% LLTV pool supply cap to 100 million DAI and the sUSDe 86% LLTV pool supply cap to 200 million DAI on SparkLend Ethereum.
+- Phoenix Labs will prepare a Spark spell to increase the sUSDe 91.5% LLTV pool supply cap to 100 million DAI and the sUSDe 86% LLTV pool supply cap to 400 million DAI on the Morpho Spark DAI vault.
 - An upcoming Executive Vote will include a proposal to execute the Spark spell.
 - It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 - If the Executive Vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.